B2 · Upper IntermediateEnglish

 Examples:

-- “That can’t be true.
-I saw her this morning.”
+• “That can’t be true.
+I just saw her here five minutes ago.”

-- “He couldn’t be at home.
+• “He can’t be at home.
 The lights are off.”

 This structure is essential when talking about completed actions.